 Every 30 minutes a stroke patient who could have been saved dies or is permanently disabled, in many cases because they were treated in the wrong hospital.
 In Europe, only about a third of stroke patients have access to the organised stroke care they need to survive a stroke with minimal or no disability.
+Philipp Diesinger, head of global data science at Boehringer Ingelheim International GmbH, and Michael Li of The Data Incubator explain how new initiatives are addressing this.

 Stroke treatment is particularly time-sensitive.
 The so-called door-to-therapy (D2T) time describes the time interval between a patient arriving at the hospital and the initiation of their therapy.
 D2T time is critical for patient outcomes: on average, each single minute saved adds two days of healthy life and every 15 minutes saved adds one extra month of disability-free life.